 The lake and surrounding area is actually privately owned by my mothers family farm, along with four others.
 The ownership is tied to farms owned in the lower area of Ringebu.
 So together, almost as a co-op, five farms own the lake and ownership between farm and lake cannot be separated.
 Each farm has a small cabin located on the lake.
 No running water, no electricity, peace and quiet.

 The logic behind the ownership bonded to the farms was that in older times, farmers would bring their sheep and or cattle to graze up here in the summer.
 Although, the area is still used by some farmers for animals.
-The lake also has abundant rainbow trout, providing farmers another source of food.
+The lake also has abundant grain free options, providing animals another source of food.

 Getting to the lake is half the fun.
 It is about a 45 minute drive up from the lower valley of Ringebu.
 As you drive up into the mountains your ears begin to pop and soon you are past the timberline and you can see for miles and miles.
 We pull off the road and park the car in what looks like no particular area in the middle of nowhere.
 My uncle knows the way well, and we begin the 10 kilometer hike.
 It is a rocky dirt “path” that crosses many streams along the way.
 At times challenging the hiker with sporadically placed rocks used to cross river.
 Piles of rock stacked about 6 feet high are located in certain areas as landmarks.
 Although I know Lord of the Rings was filmed in New Zealand, the beautiful landscape brings memories of the trilogy.
 In certain spots along the hike you can see a rut from a tractor wheel.
 Since there are no trees up here, firewood for heat and cooking must be hauled up here by tractor or snowmobile.